ninal1811/apcsa-freedom-project/entries/entry03.md

 ```
 When I was adding the columns to my project page, I realized that there isn't a color difference between the body and the column itself.
 Therefore, I incorporated some color code in the CSS file to better distinguish the columns.

 After conversing with my partner about Flask, I've learned that Flask is a micro web framework written in Python.
-The basic `app.py` templet is below:
+The basic `app.py` template is below:
 ``` python
 1 from flask import Flask, render_template, request
 2